AyushExel/Dryg/README.md

 * Built on free services with plans to add more embedding APIs like OpenAI and Cohere

 ## Getting Started
 Note: You need to download llama.cpp models from HF here - https://huggingface.co/TheBloke/llama-30b-supercot-GGML/tree/main and put it in `weights/llama-7b.bin` of the working dir.
-I'll into autamating the model download process but I've not focused on it yet due to license implications.
+I'll look into autamating the model download process but I've not focused on it yet due to license implications.

 Dryg setup just requires 3 simple steps: